 See also: Anonymous User

-Public events must be enabled on the General tab of your process model's properties dialog to enable the receipt of email messages to start a process.
+Public events must be enabled on the General tab of your process model's properties dialog box to enable the receipt of email messages to start a process.

 See also: Public Events